Do you know a woman who is being abused? A legal rights handbook

 Compensation for victims of crime

-The Victim Quick Response Program+ (VQRP+) is a government program that may pay for certain expenses you have because you have been a victim of a violent crime in Ontario.
-See “Compensation for victims of crime” to find out if you qualify and how much compensation you may get.
+The Victim Quick Response Program+ (VQRP+) is a government program that may pay for certain expenses you have as a victim of a violent crime in Ontario.
+See “Compensation for victims of crime” to find out if you qualify and how much money you may get.

 Part 4: The criminal process

-For most crimes in Ontario, the police do not have to charge the person who committed the crime.
-Instead, the police can give the person a warning and then let them go.
+The police do not always have to charge the person who committed the crime.
+For some crimes, the police can give the person a warning and then let them go.

 Family violence or partner abuse is different.
 If the police believe that your partner abused you, the police must charge your partner with a crime.
 The police do not have a choice.
-They must charge your partner even if you do not want them to.
+They must charge your partner even if you do not want them to, or if you change your mind after calling the police.

 How do the police decide who to charge?